Butlerj9/AI-First/data/ai-first.md

 Raw code generation rates with AI are extraordinary—LLMs can produce hundreds of lines in seconds.
 However, raw output isn't the complete story.
 Understanding the full lifecycle gives a clearer picture:

 **Traditional Development**:
-- Developers might average 750 LOC/day (post-debugging productivity)
+- Developers usually average 100-400 LOC/day (post-debugging productivity)
-- 6k-12k average raw speed (pre-debugging)
+- 3k average raw speed (pre-debugging)
-- Code is written incrementally with continuous testing and refinement
+- Code is written incrementally with continuous testing and refinement, generally over weeks or months
+- Bug fixes are often pushed until after release because the slow pace regularly creates time and budget crunches on core functionality implementation

 **AI-First Development**:
-- 12k LOC/day (post-debugging productivity)
+- 3k-10k LOC/day (post-debugging productivity)
-- 300k LOC/day average raw speed (pre-debugging)
+- 300k LOC/day average raw speed (pre-debugging with autoprompting)
-- After debugging and refinement, perhaps 50-70% remains as production-quality code
+- After refinement and refactoring, perhaps 50-70% of the post-debugging output remains as production-quality code
-- The entire cycle (generation + debugging) might take a few hours
+- The entire cycle (generation + debugging) might take a few hours to a few days

 This represents a net productivity gain of 16× in terms of finalized LOC per day.
 However, there's a critical distinction between raw output and quality code.
 Teams adopting AI-first methods need robust verification processes to ensure the AI-generated code meets quality standards.